cosmic-striker/network-traffic-analysis/README.md

-Certainly!
-Here's a detailed `README.md` file for the project, explaining the usage, features, and requirements.

----

 # 📡 Scapy Interactive Network Tool

 This interactive Python script allows you to perform various network operations using the **Scapy** library.
 The tool offers functionality such as packet sniffing, crafting and sending packets, ping scanning, tracerouting, fuzzing, ARP scanning, OS fingerprinting, and more!